 IP Port IP Addressing Select the type of addressing the controller is to use.
-See Addressing the TV-UC561 (page 9).
+See Addressing the TV- UC683T (page 9).
 Ethernet Port Address A factory assigned Ethernet MAC Address for the EthO and Eth1 ports.
+Port S1 End of Network Indicates status of the controller's End of Net? switch.
+Protocol Change active protocol, if needed.
+Active Protocol Indicates the active protocol on Port S1 Configuration .